 - The biggest difference between impetigo and chicken pox is the color of the liquid in the blister.
 Chickenpox tends to have clear liquid, while impetigo’s liquid is more likely to be yellowish.

 - And while impetigo appears to be all across the body, it usually is just across the face, arms and legs.

 All these rashes can develop into more serious issues if not treated correctly.
 Home remedies can also do more harm than good, especially if misdiagnosed.
 If you can, it’s best to have a dermatologist evaluate your rashes so that you can get the best and most effective treatment right away.

-Consider scheduling an appointment with Dr. Stockton to get the best treatment for your rashes!
+Contact Us!
+Consider scheduling an appointment with Dr. Stockton in Phoenix, AZ to get the best treatment for your rashes!
 You can call us at 480-610-6366 or fill out this contact form.
 We look forward to your visit!